apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/5-datasets.md

 This new dataloader provides:
 - common C++ batchify functions that are split and context aware
 - a C++ MultithreadingDataLoader which inherit the same arguments as gluon.data.DataLoader but use MXNet internal multithreading rather than python multiprocessing.
-- fallback to python multiprocessing whenever the dataset is not fully supported by backend(e.g., there are custom python datasets)
+- fallback to python multiprocessing whenever the dataset is not fully supported by backend (e.g., there are custom python datasets) in the case that:
     - the transform is not fully hybridizable
     - batchify is not fully supported by backend

 Users can continue to with the traditional gluon.data.Dataloader and the C++ backend will be applied automatically.
 The 'try_nopython' default is 'Auto', which detects whether the C++ backend is available given the dataset and transforms.

-Here we show a slight performance increase for the CIFAR10 dataset with the C++ backend.
+Here we show a performance increase on a t3.2xl instance for the CIFAR10 dataset with the C++ backend.

 ### Using the C++ backend: